jweiland-net/kk_downloader/Documentation/ChangeLog/Index.rst

 ChangeLog
 =========

+**Version 6.1.1**

+- Remove ".image img" CSS as it is not used anywhere

 **Version 6.1.0**

 - Add limit and offset to getDownloads query.
 This reduces the amount of records a lot.